CoPhy-PGNN: Learning Physics-guided Neural Networks with Competing Loss Functions for Solving Eigenvalue Problems: Evaluation setup

 Note that when $B_x < 1$, the system is said to be in a ferromagnetic phase, since all the spins prefer to either point upward or downward collectively.
 However, when $B_x > 1$, the system transitions to paramagnetic phase, where both upward and downward spins are equally possible.
 Because the ground-state wave-function behaves differently in the two regions, the system actually exhibits different physical properties.
 Hence, in order to test for the generalizability of ANN models when training and test distributions are different, we generate training data only from the region deep inside the ferromagnetic phase for $B_x<0.5$, while the test data is generated from a much wider range $0<B_x<2$, covering both ferromagnetic and paramagnetic phases.
 In particular, the training set comprises of $N=100,000$ points with $B_x$ uniformly sampled from $0$ to $0.5$, while the test set comprises of $M=20,000$ points with $B_x$ uniformly sampled from $0$ to $2$.
 Labels for the ground-state wave-function for all training and test points were obtained by direct diagonalization of the Ising Hamiltonian using Intel's implementation of LAPACK (MKL).
 We used uniform sub-sampling and varied $N$ from $100$ to $20,000$ to study the effect of training size on the generalization performance of comparative ANN models.
 For validation, we also used sub-sampling on the training set to obtain a validation set of $2000$ samples.
 We performed 10 random runs of uniform sampling for every value of $N$, to show the mean and variance of the performance metrics of comparative ANN models, where at every run, a different random initializtion of the ANN models is also used.
 Unless otherwise stated, the results in any experiment are presented over training size $N = 2000$.

 \paragraph{Data in Electromagnetic Propagation:} We considered a periodically stratified layer stack of 10 layers of equal length per period.
 The refractive index $n$ of each layer was randomly assigned an integer value between 1 and 4.
 Hence, the permittivity $\epsilon=n^2$ can take values from $\{1, 4, 9, 16\}$.
 We chose the period of the multilayer stack to be 5 times the free-space wavelength at the operating frequency ($\omega/c=2\pi; \Lambda=5$).
 The increase of the complexity of the electromagnetic structure leads to an increase in the matrix size $\hat A$, making the solution of the eigenvalue problem both computationally and memory-intensive.
 Note that the majority of eigenvalue solvers rely on iterative algorithms and are therefore not easily deployable in GPU environments.
-However, a neural net can, in principle, learn to predict the eigenvalues and eigenvectors of the matrix $\hat A$.
+However, a neural network can, in principle, learn to predict the eigenvalues and eigenvectors of the matrix $\hat A$.
 To demonstrate the scalability of our approach we generate $N=2000$ realizations of the layered structure.
-For each example, we also generate the associated $\hat{A}$ of size $401 \times 401$ complex values, making the scale of this problem about 2500 times larger than that of the quantum mecanics problem.
+For each example, we also generate the associated $\hat{A}$ of size $401 \times 401$ complex values.
 The combination of the challenging scale of this eigen-decompostion and the scarcity of training data makes this problem interesting from scalability and generalizaility perspective.
 To demonstrate extrapolation ability, we take a training size $|\mathcal{D}_{Tr}|=370$ realizations that has a refractive index of only 1 in its first layer.
 On the other hand, we take a test set of size $|\mathcal{D}_{U}|=1630$ with the first layer's refractive index unconstrained (i.e. any value from the set \{1,2,3,4\}).